Underground Petroleum Storage System Regulation

 What is the UPSS Regulation 2019?

-The UPSS Regulation 2019 is an updated section of the Protection of the Environment Act 1997 (POEO 1997).
+The UPSS Regulation 2019 provides implementation details under the Protection of the Environment Act 1997 (POEO Act 1997).
 It stipulates the correct management and requirements for UPSS operation.

-Information on the POEO 1997 can be found here:
+Information on the POEO Act 1997 can be found here.

-What systems are currently exempt from the UPSS Regulation?
+What systems are currently exempt from the UPSS Regulation 2019?

 - Above ground storage tanks and liquefied petroleum gas tanks are not included within the Regulation.